 I am referring to the hidden cost of portfolio turnover estimated at a full 1% a year.
 With that means is sometimes someone who is managing that fund leaves, resigns and someone else takes over and then there’s a turnover cost.

-All these things put together you can see how they can eat away and they erode your funds that are sitting in there that are that are supposed to be building up for your retirement.
+All these things put together, you can see how they can eat away and erode your funds that are sitting in there that are that are supposed to be building up for your retirement.

-And why would you let a train that’s on the wrong track continue heading there when you now have this knowledge about putting it back on the right track.
+Why would you let a train that’s on the wrong track continue heading there, when you now have this knowledge about putting it back on the right track.

 My case in point is in 2008.
 Some of the people at some of the big wire houses are big.
 The financial institutions got Christmas bonuses in the $50 million range just for one individual.

-Now, 2008 was a year when the market did absolutely nothing for anyone except for those folks with bonuses and you have to ask yourself where that money came from to pay those bonuses, oh these mutual fund fees right here of course.
-And what does this mean in dollars and cents?
-Well, if you had an initial investment of $10,000 over 50 years, we’ll just do a really extended period of time, 50 years, and assume that you got 8% annual market growth every one of those years, here is what it would look like.
+Now, 2008 was a year when the market did absolutely nothing for anyone except for those folks with bonuses.
+You have to ask yourself where that money came from to pay those bonuses.
+Oh! these mutual fund fees right here of course.
+What does this mean in dollars and cents?
+Well, if you had an initial investment of $10,000 over 50 years- we’ll just do a really extended period of time, 50 years, and assume that you got 8% annual market growth every one of those years, here is what it would look like.

 Here is your market growth without expenses.
 That $10,000 would grow to $469,000.

-But with just 2.5% annual expenses that’s reduced to $145,000.
-Almost 75% of it is eaten away because of those expenses and costs that are attributable to that investment.
+With just 2.5% annual expenses that’s reduced to $145,000, almost 75% of it is eaten away because of those expenses and costs that are attributable to that investment.

-And what does this mean again in dollars and cents?
+What does this mean again in dollars and cents?
 Let’s take a look at a long-term period of say 35 years, the typical period that you would be waiting to go into your retirement.
-Now, the same initial investment $10,000 and if you’re investing in the average equity fund out there, that $10,000 could grow to $98,200.
+Now, the same initial investment $10,000, and if you’re investing in the average equity fund out there, that $10,000 could grow to $98,200.

 Now, if you just went and purely invest it into an index fund which has lower loads which means the costs and expenses are much lower, you could easily grow to $170,000.
 That’s almost doubling it by taking the expenses and the loads out of the equation.
 In fact, Peter Lynch himself said in Barron, the public would be better off with an index fund and indeed many of them have now created index funds since Vanguard first came out with the Equity Index 500 Fund.
 So, it’s very difficult to choose the right fund.